Updated on March 20th, 2025

 3. Don’t Take It Personally If Your Student Can’t Chat

 Many parents want to talk to their students regularly after they head to college.
 However, one crucial piece of advice for parents of college students is to remember that students are often incredibly busy.
 Along with their studying and classes, they may have a job.
 Plus, they might sign up for extracurricular activities.
+Engaging in campus life helps students build a support network and manage their busy schedules.
 Maintaining a social circle also takes time, and it’s vital to have local support.

 4. Make a Plan for Visits